Developers decide to trim Badlands Golf Course project — for now

 EHB Companies this week withdrew the portion of its application that a majority of the Las Vegas Planning Commission voted down in October, leaving on the table a proposal for 720 units near the corner of Rampart Boulevard and Alta Drive.

-Yohan Lowie, CEO and founder of EHB, said Thursday they decided to pull that part of the plan and look at “all options” for the property.
+Yohan Lowie, CEO and founder of EHB, said Thursday the companies decided to pull that part of the plan and look at “all options” for the property.

-The Planning Commission considered a proposal for a total of 2,400 units on the current Badlands Golf Course, 75 single-family estate lots and the possibility of 200 assisted-living units.
+The Planning Commission considered a proposal for a total of 2,400 units on the Badlands course, 75 single-family estate lots and the possibility of 200 assisted-living units.
 The Planning Commission, which was split on the proposal at a marathon special meeting Oct.
 18, recommended only the 720 units at the far east end of the property.

 That portion of the proposal will proceed to the City Council’s Nov.
 16 agenda, while there’s now “a lot of study and work to do” to determine the future of the rest of the property, Lowie said.